Martin Delaney (activist): Underground drug trials

 Delaney, through Project Inform, facilitated the unofficial testing of potential AIDS medications in the days before a wide variety of antiviral drugs were available to the public.
 With a lengthy drug approval process and what activists felt was a plodding pace of regulatory agencies, promising new antiviral agents could take many years to reach market.
 When drugs were unavailable, or when people did not respond to existing medications, some with AIDS relied on untested substances in attempts to cure or alleviate their symptoms.

 In 1989, Project Inform ran an unauthorized trial of a drug known as "Compound Q", made from the extract of a cucumber-like plant grown in southeast Asia.
-Because FDA-run trials of the compound were thought by Project Inform to be proceeding too slowly, the group organised an unofficial clinical trial.
+Because FDA-run trials of the compound were thought by Project Inform to be proceeding too slowly, the group organized an unofficial clinical trial.
 Compound Q was flown in from China by a treatment activist and distributed to volunteers who had not responded well to approved medication.
 Although initial results were positive, and some patients wished to continue receiving the substance, Project Inform closed the trial after several volunteers died.
 Delaney cautioned against overly optimistic assessments of the drug.

 Delaney's experiences with underground drug trials as well as the dangers involved are chronicled in Jonathan Kwitny's book, "Acceptable Risks: The Explosive Politics of Live vs. Profit in America--How Two Courageous Men Fought the FDA to Save Thousands of AIDS Patients, and Changed the Drug Industry Forever".